dsl-builders/groovy-closure-support/README.md

 }
 ```

-Another approach is to create a Groovy extension which will itself accepts `Closure` and use `GroovyClosureConsumer` or
+Another approach is to create a Groovy extension which will itself accepts `Closure` and use `ConsumerWithDelegate` or
-`GroovyClosureFunction` to wrap closure as `Consumer` or `Function`.
+`FunctionWithDelegate` to wrap closure as `Consumer` or `Function`.
 This approach is preferred as
 it gives more options for static compilation hints.

 ```java